 There are specific times when you should see your provider or receive specific health screenings.
 The US Preventive Services Task Force publishes a list of recommended screenings.
 Below are screening guidelines for men age 65 and older.

 ABDOMINAL AORTIC ANEURYSM SCREENING

-- If you are between ages 65 and 75 and have smoked, you should have an ultrasound to screen for abdominal aortic aneurysms.
+- If you are age 65 to 75 and have smoked, you should have an ultrasound to screen for abdominal aortic aneurysms.

 - Other men should discuss this screening with their provider.